upura/ayniy/docs/source/setup.rst

    docker-compose -d --build
    docker exec -it {container_name} bash

-When you use notebook editor like Kaggle Notebook, you
+When you use notebook editor like Kaggle Notebook, you can install packages as follows.

 .. code-block:: bash